 Good Business Lab study

-GBL is currently is conducting a Randomized Controlled Trial (RCT) to measure the impact of the program on worker-management relations and business outcomes such as productivity, attrition and absenteeism.
+GBL is currently is conducting a randomized controlled trial to measure the impact of the program on worker-management relations and business outcomes such as productivity, attrition and absenteeism.
 The results can be expected in 3-5 months.

 Since 2013, Shahi has been establishing training centers across the country to skill and increased employability of rural populations, with a focus on increasing female labor force participation.